-Snohomish County Fire Protection District 21 provides fire protection, emergency medical services, and rescue services to a large area surrounding the City of Arlington (see map to the right).
+Snohomish County Fire Protection District 21 is an all hazards Fire Department providing fire protection, emergency medical services, and rescue services to a large area surrounding the City of Arlington.
 The District covers 70-square miles, making us one of the largest fire districts in Snohomish County.
-Fire District 21 includes the communities of Trafton, Arlington Heights, Jim Creek, Lake Riley, Cicero, Jordan River Trails, Edgecomb, Sisco Heights, and northern sections of the Jordan Road and Burn Road.
-The population residing within Fire District 21 is about 8,210 people with approximately 5,540 registered voters.
+Fire District 21 includes the communities of Trafton, Arlington Heights, Jim Creek, Lake Riley, Cicero, Jordan River Trails, Edgecomb, Sisco Heights, and northern sections of the Jordan Road, Burn Road and McElroy Road.
+The population residing within Fire District 21 is about 8,800 people with approximately 5,910 registered voters.

 Fire District 21 operates out of one fire station located in the Arlington Heights area.
-The district receives over 800 calls for service district-wide, of which the majority are medical.
-Partnerships with neighboring fire districts in the south and west regions of the district have allowed for rapid responses, district-wide.
+The District receives over 1,020 calls for service District-wide, of which the majority are medical.
+Partnerships with neighboring fire districts in the south and west regions of the District have allowed for rapid responses, District-wide.

 Click here for the District’s 2018 Budget